 Herron that eats the koi.

 Jesse sets the bag of gold fish in the pond for an hour until the temperature equalizes.

 The bag is emptied and the fish find their new home.
 They will eat the mosquito larvae and the algae and keep the pond clean.

-My neighbor gave me another koi which you can see in this video is the orange one with the angel-like fins.
+My neighbor gave me another koi which you can see in this video.
+It is the orange one with the angel-like fins.

 Bees are abundant at Dawn Gardens.
 A neighbor down the road a half mile has 100 bee hives.

 The deer are the reason that I had to build an 8′ tall fence around the 8 acres.
 They would eat almost everything.

 Tomato hornworm damage